techidaily/site-games-able/source/_posts/game-selector-101-finding-your-next-apple-arcade-hit.md

  Must-Play Games is a short list with only 21 titles in it, but most, if not all of them, are worth the time.
 I found Snake.io and Turmoil from this list, and I quite enjoyed them.

  The second category, App Store Greats, is more like an expansion of the Must-Play list.
 Any game on the list in a genre that you like is bound to be a lot of fun.
-I found Prune, Stardew Valley, and Slay the Spire here, and I must add that Stardew Valley is one of the[reasons I subscribe to Apple Arcade](https://www.makeuseof.com/apple-arcade-reasons-to-subscribe/) .
+I found Prune, Stardew Valley, and Slay the Spire here, and I must add that Stardew Valley is one of the [reasons I subscribe to Apple Arcade](https://www.makeuseof.com/apple-arcade-reasons-to-subscribe/) .

 ## 2 Checking the Reviews to See What Others Think